ZacharyATanenbaum/service_framework/README.md

 ## Running
-### Base Command
+### From Command Line
 Run the following from the directory the Service Framework was locally built.
 As this directory houses the packaged Service Framework as a python "Egg" file.
 ```
 python -m service_framework